wheeler2889/docker-web-app/README.md

 # Getting Started
 Typically the first step in the SDLC for a new developer is to install all of the software and tools locally and run Maven or some other build to verify you have everything setup.
 But for this project, there is no need to insall anything.
-You can if you want.
-But the focus of this project how to build and deploy a simple web application.
+You can if you want and or need to run the application locally but the focus of this project how to build and deploy a simple web application.

 There is a similar project in GitHub, but this document assumes the repor is a Azure DeveOps (ADO) Git Repo.